Corporate Cafeteria RFP: The Complete Guide + Free Template

 Why this matters: Vendors need context to propose solutions that truly fit your situation.
 A 200-person tech startup with millennials working flexible hours needs a completely different approach than a 2,000-person distribution facility with three shift changes.

 Pro tip: Include floor plans, photos of your current space, and any relevant employee survey data about food preferences.
 The more detail you provide, the more accurate and customized proposals you'll receive.
+If you’re also rethinking the physical space, our guide to office cafeteria design covers layout, flow, and seating.

 2. Service Model and Menu Requirements

-This section is important because it defines what you want your corporate cafeteria to deliver on a daily basis.
+This section is important because it defines what you want your cafeteria to deliver on a daily basis.
 If a company can’t provide the food your team wants, there’s little incentive to go forward with them as a partner and this section can ask the questions to figure that out quickly.

 Key elements to specify: